EcoClimLab/ecoclimlab.github.io/people.md

     btn_class: "btn--primary"
 ---

-This page is currently under development.
-Visit the people page on our previous website [here](https://sites.google.com/site/forestecoclimlab/people).
+*This page is currently under development, and some info is incomplete.*

 # Leadership
 *The lab is led by long-term Smithsonian employees who provide significant expertise and mentorship.*